Oh. My. Goodness…

 It should start looking like very thin cream, keep adding oil, it will start to thicken up.

-Taste as you go.. it's not an exact science, and you'll know when you reach the right 'flavour'.
+It's not an exact science, and you'll know when you reach the right 'flavour' and consistency.

 Keep adjusting, maybe adding bit more oil & whipping more to thicken the mayo up.